aetherwalker/a-configuration/readme.md

 In Brief; This module exists to simplify and consolidate various files in a directory and to leverage other paths for generalized configuration.

-Specifically, this module merges JSON files in various directories ("app/configuration/" by default) into a single exported module for reference while also merging default "global" JSON files (Omitted by default) as well to allow for "system" level configuration to be applied along with the "application" level configuration.
+Specifically, this module merges JSON and Javascript files in various directories ("app/configuration/" by default) into a single exported module for reference while also merging default "global" JSON Javascript files (Omitted by default) as well to allow for "system" level configuration to be applied along with the "application" level configuration.

 # Getting Started